▶️ LISTEN TO THIS ARTICLE

 What Chain-of-Thought Actually Does

-In January 2022, Jason Wei and colleagues at Google Brain published a paper showing that if you include intermediate reasoning steps in your prompt examples, large language models produce dramatically better answers on reasoning tasks.
+In January 2022, Jason Wei and colleagues at Google Brain published a paper showing that if you include intermediate reasoning steps in your prompt examples, large language models can produce better answers on some reasoning tasks.
 The technique is straightforward: instead of asking a model to jump directly to an answer, you show it (or tell it) to work through the problem step by step.

 A few months later, Kojima et al. discovered something even simpler: just adding "Let's think step by step" before the answer, with no examples at all, boosted zero-shot performance on MultiArith from 17.7% to 78.7%.
 That single phrase outperformed carefully curated 8-shot prompting.